 Welcome to Thoughts on the Market.
-I'm Michael Zezas, Head of Public Policy Research and Municipal Strategy for Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the intersection between U.S. public policy and financial markets.
-It's Wednesday, May 20th at 11:00 a.m. in New York.
+I'm Michael Zezas, Global Head of Fixed Income Research for Morgan Stanley.
+Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the intersection between public policy and financial markets.
+It's Thursday, March 16th at 11 a.m. in New York.

 Thanks for listening.
-If you enjoy Thoughts on the Market, please take a moment to rate and review us on the Apple Podcasts App.
+If you enjoy the show, please share Thoughts on the Market with a friend or colleague, or leave us a review on Apple Podcasts.
 It helps more people find the show.